 By default, the sidecar contains permissions to

 Secret resources in the namespace it's created in.
 If you are using a custom

 make sure it has these permissions attached to it.

-helm sidecar makes use of tls secrets to read the information
+helm sidecar makes use of tls secrets to load

 You can create the secret from a PEM encoded certificate file and a key file using the following command:

 To make the sidecar use your custom certificate, provide the name of the secret to the sidecar Helm chart.